coq/coq/doc/sphinx/addendum/type-classes.rst

    .. cmdv:: Existing Class @ident

-      This variant declares a class a posteriori from a constant or inductive definition.
+      This variant declares a class from a previously declared constant or inductive definition.
 No methods or instances are defined.

       .. warn:: @ident is already declared as a typeclass